haskell-learning-group/haskell-learning-group/README.md

 - [#haskellbook](https://haskell-learning.slack.com/messages/haskellbook/) - a reading group on the [Haskell Book](http://haskellbook.com/).

 # How can I join?
-Just email Alexey Shmalko at <rasen.dubi@gmail.com> or Konstiantyn Rybnikov at <k-bx@k-bx.com> and we'll add you to Slack.
+Just email Artyom at <yom@artyom.me> and he'll add you to the group.
+In the future we'll have automatic signup available.

 ## I haven't programmed before, can I still take part?
 Sure.
 Actually, learning Haskell is like learning programming from scratch, so you're starting out on a level similar to most others.

 # I want to be a mentor, what should I do?
-Great, message Alexey or Kostia and we'll discuss that.
+Great, just write in the #general channel about it.

 ## I'm not sure I'll be a good mentor but want to try
-That's okay, we'll pair you up with another mentor to help out.
+That's okay, another mentor might help you out.

 # Can I join if I don't want a mentor?
 Yeah, sure.
 Everyone is free to participate in discussions and ask questions in the general channels.